tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/anonymous.md

 ## Implementation Steps

-1. Implement Audience Manager
+1. Implement Audience Manager.
-1. Collect data to Audience Manager
+1. Collect data to Audience Manager.
-1. Configure signals and traits for use in segment definitions
+1. Configure signals and traits for use in segment definitions.
-1. Create segments in Audience Manager
+1. Create segments in Audience Manager.
-1. Configure destinations in Audience Manager to share audiences
+1. Configure destinations in Audience Manager to share audiences.

 ## Related Documentation